 If you eat a lot of chicken, then that vortex has probably claimed more than a few potential meals.
 It happens.
 Here’s the rule of thumb so you can play it safe.

 According to the USDA, you should eat cooked chicken within 3 to 4 days.
 Pretty simple.

 What if it’s been longer—say, 5 days?
 Then it’s up to you.
 There are pathogens that can grow on chicken that don’t have a taste or smell and won’t change the way the chicken looks.
 Use your best judgement.

 As the adage goes: “When in doubt, throw it out.”

 There are exceptions to this 3 to 4 day rule, including chicken salad (5 days), chicken hot dogs (2 weeks unopened, 1 week after opening), and packaged chicken lunch meat (2 weeks unopened, 3 to 5 days after opening), and deli chicken lunchmeat (3 to 5 days).

 How Do I Know When Cooked Chicken Has Gone Bad?

 Any change in the way it looks, tastes, or smells is suspect.
+This includes an unpleasant smell, an off taste, or a slimy or slippery feel.
 Mold, of course, means pitch it.
-So does a slimy or slippery feel.
+Again, when in doubt, throw it out.